 Nevertheless, Mercom stressed that India's solar market potential remains as large as ever, even in a slower-growing economy.
 As power shortages continue, peak shortage is a critical problem that has stifled industrial growth, and back-up generation is becoming increasingly expensive.
 The government of India announced partial deregulation of diesel prices in January 2013, by incremental price increases of Rs 0.50 ($0.008)/month for retailcustomers, as the government tries to get subsidized diesel to a market-based price.
 This rise has resulted in a 15 per cent increase in diesel prices over the last 13 months, making solar a very attractive option.
 Meanwhile, coal has not been the answer to the country's energy problems with its own supply shortage issues, and coal power plants are increasingly dependent on imports as prices continue to climb.

 "The case for solar in India will remain strong as long as the relevant policy goals address power shortages that affect millions of Indians, businesses, industries, and agriculture," added Prabhu.

-- Rays Power sets up solar PV project in Telangana Read more
+- JSW to set up solar project in West Bengal to meet captive needs Read more